miguelcarrasco/ojtli/README.md

 ```

 Note that this interface use a [generic](https://docs.oracle.com/javase/tutorial/extra/generics/index.html)
 parameter.
-The generic parameter allows you to use a class that represent a node in your graph.
+The generic parameter allows you to use a class that represents a node in your graph.

 For instance, suppose that you created a **Node** class in your code to represent a node on a graph, then a
 **GraphSearch** class can be created to implement the **HeuristicSearch** interface.